WeAreProductive/drawing-DApp/README.md

 1. Draw a picture on canvas
 2. Save the canvas

-    2.1 Behind the scenes the canvas is being converted to a base64 string.
+    - Behind the scenes the canvas is being converted to a base64 string.
 This string is sent as an input to the rollups.
-    2.2 The backend retrieves the sent input and if sent with the proper heading and in correct format -
+    - The backend retrieves the sent input and if sent with the proper heading and in correct format -
-        a. processes the bas64 string to produce the NFT tokenURI;
+        - processes the bas64 string to produce the NFT tokenURI;

         For detailed string processing information refer to: drawing-py/drawing.py `mint_erc721_with_uri_from_image` method definition.

-        b. emmits a voucher - containing
+        - emmits a voucher - containing

-        `destination`: (the mint NFT smart contract address),
+            + `destination`: (the mint NFT smart contract address),

-        `payload``: `the Mint Erc721 - tokenURI` and the `owner` of the picture to be minted as a NFT and the NFT itself
+            + `payload``: `the Mint Erc721 - tokenURI` and the `owner` of the picture to be minted as a NFT and the NFT itself

-        c. emmits a notice with information about the emmited voucher `Emmited voucher to mint ERC721 {erc721 string to mint}`
+        - emmits a notice with information about the emmited voucher `Emmited voucher to mint ERC721 {erc721 string to mint}`

-    2.3 The new `voucher` is accessible at DrawingDapp `Vouchers` tab
+    - The new `voucher` is accessible at DrawingDapp `Vouchers` tab

 3. Execute the voucher

-    3.1 You can execute the `voucher` once the current epoch is closed.
+    - You can execute the `voucher` once the current epoch is closed.
-    3.2 The newly minted NFT can be imoprted in your wallet by using the `smart contract address` and the `id` of the minted NFT.
+    - The newly minted NFT can be imoprted in your wallet by using the `smart contract address` and the `id` of the minted NFT.

-    `Note:` the ids start from 1, and currently there is no way of knowing the nft's id.
+    > Note: the ids start from 1, and currently there is no way of knowing the nft's id.